martezr/morpheus-docs/infrastructure/clusters/mks.rst

 * Prometheus
 * Grafana

-**Optional Packages:**
+**Optional Packages**

-The following list of packages can be optionally added after deploying an MKS cluster.
+The following list of packages can be optionally added after deploying an MKS cluster:

 * Istio
 * Helm